Skip to content

 Terminal window

-docker compose -f docker-compose.prod.yml exec api-init \
+docker compose -f docker-compose.prod.yml exec api \

 cat /run/trueppm/admin_password